madhephaestus/ESP32Encoder/README.md

-# BNO055SimplePacketComs
+#ESP32Encoder

-A simple Packet coms Server for the BNO055
+An interrupt driven library for the esp32.